xh2002/EIE4512_FinalProject/README.md

 # EIE4512_FinalProject
 This is a reqository for EIE4512 Digital Imagine Processing final project of CUHK(SZ).
-The topic is DNE.
+The topic is Handwritten Digit and Signal Recognition for Children.

+Simple intro: In today's digital era, labor costs are increasingly expensive, and the digitalization of early childhood education has become an inevitable trend.
+To save parents and teachers from spending time on simple homework correction, this project aim to design a program that can check children's answers of simple handwritten calculation.

 1. 分工：
    1. Proposal & PPT 分工 due: 7月3号21点